 Austin Gardens Renovation

-The Center will be open to the public during special events and Park District programs such as preschool, camps, and nature and gardening classes.
+The Center is open to the public during special events and Park District programs such as preschool, camps, and nature and gardening classes.
 View the summer schedule of programs at the A.G.E.E.C.

 Geo-thermal system for heating, air conditioning and comfort control.